cornelinux/yubikey-luks/README.md

     dpkg -i DEBUILD/yubikey-luks_0.*-1_all.deb

-Assign a Yubikey to an LUKS slot
+Assign a Yubikey to a LUKS slot
 --------------------------------

 You can now assign the Yubikey to a slot using the tool